DYK-Team/Parabolic_reflector/README.md

   Design & Construction:

-    Detailed algorithms for cutting parabolic reflector and sphere segments (petals) from different materials.
+    Detailed algorithms for cutting parabolic reflector and sphere petals.

     Python codes to generate the reflector’s and sphere's petal profiles.